Applications for a number of grants, awards, prizes and scholarships administered by ANMF (Victorian Branch) and other organisations are now open.

 - Regal Home Health Scholarship

 National Tertiary Education Union (NTEU)

 The NTEU Joan Hardy Scholarship for post-graduate nursing research is available for any student undertaking a study of nurses, nursing culture or practices, or historical aspects of nursing as a lay or professional practice.
-Applications closed Friday 26 July 2019, dates for 2020 TBC.
+Applications close Friday 31 July.